 It is important that you define the wording/messaging you want to use to promote your campaign, as well as staggering the deadlines of any supporting promotion to avoid overkill and keep a track of spend.

 It may sound obvious, but the first thing you need to do before you start the distribution process is to understand how your audience interacts and engages with content and on what platforms – mobile, desktop, tablet or even print.

 Information from market research companies such as Global Web Index (GWI) can help you understand the online behaviour of your audience, detailing how your audience discovers new brands (eg. via customer reviews, a blog, a forum or directory, a price comparison site), what sites they have visited over the last 30 days (eg. business news sites, social networking, your own website) and what they really want from you and your content (eg. information to improve their knowledge or connect with others).

 Combining this information with what you already know about your customers helps you draw up a clear picture your audience and how they absorb or find information.

 Let’s go back to basics.
 There are three main distribution channels you need to include in your plan – owned, earned and paid.
 All are important, producing different results and requiring different levels of effort.

-Owned - Using your own channels, where you can control the content.
-Eg, your website – including any ebooks and white papers you have produced and host on site – as well as your blog and business’ social media platforms.
-Don’t just think Facebook, Twitter & LinkedIn, but also consider other social channels such as YouTube, Instagram, Pinterest and Snapchat.
+Owned - Using your own channels, where you can control the content, like your website – including any eBooks and white papers you have produced and host on site – as well as your blog and business’ social media platforms.
+Don’t just think Facebook, Twitter and LinkedIn, but also consider other social channels such as YouTube, Instagram, Pinterest and Snapchat.

 Email marketing also comes under owned.
 Although building a subscriber list is hard work, it is a useful and effective distribution tool, promoting new and interesting content to people who already know about you and are interested in what you do/can offer.